10 “Must Know” Newborn Photography Tips!

 As shown with the newborn workshop where you get to shadow me on an actual on-location session, when I notice the baby is deep in dreamland, I’ll just stop whatever I’m doing and I’ll pull out my macro for 10 minutes and get all the shots that I need.

 7. Encourage Mom to Get in Front of the Camera… Gently

 After I had my babies the last thing that I wanted to do was have my picture taken and put much effort into making myself camera ready.
 I know firsthand how hard it is for a mom to get in front of that camera.
 But I also know how important it is.

 Mothers work the hardest and they also love the hardest.

-They love that baby so much that they will spend their days and nights, taking photos of the baby asleep, awake, yawning, having a bath, eating, cuddling with siblings, & cuddling with dad.
-There will be so many images by the time the baby turns one and the sad reality is that mommy will hardly be in any of them.
+They love that baby so much that they will spend their days and nights, taking newborn photos of the baby asleep, awake, yawning, having a bath, eating, cuddling with siblings, & cuddling with dad.
+There will be so many baby images by the time the baby turns 1 and the sad reality is that mommy will hardly be in any of them.